 DR Carmen Vazquez’s Bio

-Dr. Carmen Inoa Vazquez is a Board Certified clinical and forensic clinicalpsychologist.
+Dr. Carmen Inoa Vazquez is a Board Certified clinical and forensic clinical psychologist.
 She has over 25 years of experience as a distinguished clinician, teacher, researcher, author, and program presenter, with both Spanish/English bilingual and English speaking populations.
-She dedicates her clinical work, research, teaching, and writing to helping people cope with the challenges of multicultural
+She dedicates her clinical work, research, teaching, and writing to helping people cope with the challenges of multicultural living.
+She specializes in helping women find their inner power and achieve a sense of liberation while understanding that their conflicts are not just in their minds, but also related to their everyday contextual experiences.

-She consults, supervises, and teaches at Bellevue Hospital, where she was the Director of the Institute for Multicultural Behavioral Health at Bellevue Hospital, coordinating research and training for doctoral students and Director of The New York University-Bellevue Clinical Psychology Internship training program for 16 years.
-She was the Founder and Director of the Bilingual Treatment Program Clinic specializing in services to the unacculturated non-English speaking Hispanic population at Bellevue Hospital.
+Dr. Vazquez provided consultation, supervision and teaching at Bellevue Hospital, where she was the Director of the Institute for Multicultural Behavioral Health at Bellevue Hospital.
+In this tenure she coordinated research and training for doctoral students and Directed The New York University-Bellevue Clinical Psychology Internship training program for over 16 years.
+She was the Founder and Director of the Bilingual Treatment Program Clinic specializing in services to the acculturated non-English speaking Hispanic population at Bellevue Hospital.

-Dr. Vazquez is a Clinical Professor in Psychiatry at New York University School of Medicine.
-She was an Adjunct Professor in the Graduate Psychology Program at City University of New York.
+Presently Dr. Vazquez is a Visiting Scholar/Clinical Psychology Supervisor at Columbia University – Teachers College.
+Prior to this appointment she provided services at the New York University School of Medicine for over thirty five years, where she was a Clinical Professor in Psychiatry.
+She was also an Adjunct Professor in the Graduate Psychology Program at City University of New York.

 Dr. Vazquez has a Private Practice in New York City where she provides psychotherapy and psychological evaluations.
 She also consults in assessment of immigration matters.